swagger-api/swagger-inflector/README.md

    give indications as to why.

 #### Samples
+The samples are a being refactor to support the new inflector.

-You can find samples for the inflector project in the [Swagger-Samples](https://github.com/swagger-api/swagger-samples) repository.
+You will soon find samples for the inflector project in the [Swagger-Samples](https://github.com/swagger-api/swagger-samples) repository.
 The inflector projects start with `inflector-`

 ---
 <img src="http://swagger.io/wp-content/uploads/2016/02/logo.jpg"/>